alakeldev/passwords-generator-and-manager/README.md

 - Open VS-code, creat new project folder, open the terminal.
 - On the terminal type "git clone", then paste the copied url and press 'Enter'.
 - The clone process should now begin.

+## Credits

+- [Code Institute](https://codeinstitute.net/de/) - Full Stack Developer Course.
+- ['Love Sandwiches'](https://github.com/alakeldev/love-sandwiches) - The Code-Institute Walkthrough project.
+- [W3Schools](https://www.w3schools.com/python/default.asp) - Was a very help source of information.
+- [Tutorials-Point](https://www.tutorialspoint.com/python/index.htm) - Was a very help source of information.
+- [Docs-Python](https://docs.python.org/3/tutorial/index.html) - Was a very help source of information.
+- [Udemy-Course](https://www.udemy.com/certificate/UC-aefd5c77-88d7-4a4e-a6f6-d9390bad39ab/) - In April 2022, I attended the Python Mega Course, which helped me to smoothly understand basic Python concepts.
+Additionally, I was able to learn some advanced material such as Pandas and Flask.
+- [My-Summary-In-Python](https://github.com/alakeldev/the-summary-of-python/blob/main/first.py) - I created a summary of my Python learning through my learning journey.
+- [Norton-Password-Manager](https://de.norton.com/feature/password-manager) - I found the product to be very helpful in generating the main idea of my project.
+Additionally, I am very satisfied with its features and services, such as the ability to generate new, powerful passwords and store them in an encrypted format
+- [CI-Slack-Channels](https://code-institute-room.slack.com/) - I relied on the Code-Institute Slack community channels to increase my knowledge and to check for previous problems with the Heroku cloud platform and some errors that other students have faced.

+## Acknowledgements
+- I would like to express my gratitude to my mentor 'Martina Terlevic' for her invaluable feedback, advice, tips, and reviewing my code.